mtgjson/mtgjson-website/docs/abstract-models/booster/index.md

     boosters: [
       {
         // Card contents of a booster pack
-        contents: {
-          // Amount of this cards in this configuration, using the sheet name as a key
-          [key: string]: number,
-          ... // More sheet names
-        },
+        contents: Record<string, number>, // Record key is rarity and value is weight of the card
         // Odds of getting this configuration against other configurations
         weight: number
       },